-- A Title XIX/XXI eligible member; - A legal or authorized representative, (e.g., Department of Child Safety (DCS) Specialist and/or advocate for SMI members requiring special assistance), including a provider, acting on behalf of the member, with the member's or legal representative's written consent. - A Title XIX/XXI eligible member adversely affected by a PASRR determination in the context of either a preadmission screening or a resident review.
+- A Title XIX/XXI eligible member; - A legal or authorized representative, (e.g., Department of Economic Security/Division of Children, Youth and Families/Department of Child Safety (DCS) Specialist and/or advocate for SMI members requiring special assistance), including a provider, acting on behalf of the member, with the member's or legal representative's written consent. - A Title XIX/XXI eligible member adversely affected by a PASRR determination in the context of either a preadmission screening or a resident review.